CrossGuard: Safeguarding MLLMs against Joint-Modal Implicit Malicious Attacks: Experiments

 \textbf{Metrics.} We evaluate model performance using two complementary metrics.
-(1) \textbf{Attack Success Rate (ASR)}, which measures the proportion of \textit{malicious test cases} in which the model fails to enforce appropriate safety constraints.
-A lower ASR indicates stronger robustness against harmful inputs.
+(1) Attack Success Rate (\textbf{ASR}) measures the proportion of malicious queries that bypass safety constraints; detailed calculation methods are provided in Appendix~\ref{sec:asr_details}.
 (2) \textbf{Utility}, which quantifies the model’s ability to correctly identify \textit{benign inputs}.
 Together, these metrics capture both the security and utility aspects of model behavior.

 \textbf{Baselines.} CrossGuard is built upon LLaVA-1.5-7B~\citep{llava} as its base model.
 We compare it against a diverse set of baselines, including: \begin{itemize}[leftmargin=*] \item \textbf{Online MLLMs:} GPT-4o~\citep{hurst2024gpt} and Claude-3.5-Sonnet~\citep{claude}; \item \textbf{Offline MLLMs:} LLaVA-1.5-7B~\citep{llava} and Qwen2.5-VL-7B~\citep{qwen2.5-VL}; \item \textbf{MLLM guardrails:} Llama-Guard3-Vision~\citep{llamaguardvision}, LlavaGuard~\citep{helff2024llavaguard}, HiddenDetect~\citep{hiddendetect}, and JailDAM~\citep{jaildam}. \end{itemize}